 The very latest technologies are bringing massive cost and lead time benefits to prototyping.
-In fact very few technologies have offered as much as rapid prototyping technology (RPT) has in the last 5... read more >
+Infact very few technologies have offered as much as 3D rapid prototyping technology (RPT) has in the last 5... read more >

-Often referred to by its far more sensational-sounding description of 3D printing, additive manufacturing is in fact a technology which has been around for at least three... read more >
+Often referred to as 3D printing, additive manufacturing is in fact a technology which has been around for at least three... read more >

-3D printing, or additive manufacturing to use an alternative term, is a type of technology which has been around for a surprising amount of time, but has only recently started to evolve and develop sufficiently to grab the imagination of the... read more >
+3D printing, or additive manufacturing to use an alternative term, is a type of technology which has been around for a surprising amount of time – the 1970’s infact.
+In the past 10-15 years, the technology has started to evolve more rapidly... read more >